 You will be able to travel, even on a plane but it takes some extra planning with your care team to make sure you're safe.
 You will need a travel plan, and an emergency action plan for long-distance trips.

-Your care team requests days notice before your trip, so they can make safe plans for you and contact other hospitals to discuss your care.
+Your care team will make this plan and contact other ACTION hospitals to discuss your care.

-When traveling by plane, plan for extra travel time when going through the airport.
-You may also need documentation as you will not go through standard security.
+When traveling by plane, you will not go through standard security.
 You will need to tell the airline agents you have a medical device and they will take you through a separate security lane.
-Make sure to pack all medicines and backup equiptment in your carry-on luggage.